Metro Trains Melbourne

 In September 2017 the state government extended the contract with Metro Trains until November 2024.[15][16]
 It was later extended until May 2026.[17]

 The majority of rolling stock is owned by the Victorian Government business enterprise VicTrack.[18]
 Metro Trains Melbourne is responsible for maintaining the train fleet.
-All trains on the Melbourne suburban network are electric, operated by drivers, and fitted with power-operated sliding doors which are closed by the driver, but opened by passengers.
-The doors of newer model X'Trapolis 100 and Siemens trains are opened by a button, but the Comeng trains are opened using handles.
-Trains also have inter-car doors to enable passengers to change carriages while in transit.
+All trains on the Melbourne suburban network are electric (bar the Stony Point Line), operated by drivers, and fitted with power-operated sliding doors which are closed by the driver, but opened by passengers.
+While the doors of the newer X'Trapolis, Siemens and HCMT sets are opened by a button, the Comeng sets' doors are manually slid open using a handle but still automatically closed by the driver.
+The Comeng and X'Trapolis sets also have inter-car doors that separate carriages and reduce cabin noise (notably these two sets are the loudest of the four currently active on the electrified section).
 All trains are fitted with air conditioning, closed-circuit cameras, and emergency intercom systems.
 Trains are fixed into three car units, and may operate alone or in pairs.

 As part of the 2008 Victorian Transport Plan, 38 six-car X'Trapolis EMUs were ordered, with the first of 19 trains built by Alstom in Italy arriving at the Newport Workshops on 24 August 2009.[19]
 The trains were assembled at United Group's Ballarat North Workshops, under a state government requirement for a minimum of 40% local content.[20]
 Further orders of X'Trapolis saw the fleet total 212 3-car or 106 6-car sets by the time the final sets entered service in 2020.